deglebe/deglebe/README.md

 some work goes on over at [codeberg](https://codeberg.org/deglebe)

 #### me:
+- intern on ibm's gpfs core development team. this has left me very busy
 - currently learning about compiler design
 - how to reach me: `git at tdbio dot me`
 - language proficiency: english (native), scots (native), shaetlan (conversant), german (working proficiency)